Athena-Types/Bean/README.md

 ## Running a Bean program

-Type check an example with the following command.
+Type check an example with the following command:
 ```
 dune exec -- bean examples/EXAMPLE.be
 ```
-Turn on debug output with the flag `--debug` or `d`, and disable unicode printing with the flag `--disable-unicode`.
+Turn on debug output with the flag `--debug` or `-d`, and disable unicode printing with the flag `--disable-unicode`.

 For example, run the `InnerProduct` Bean program as follows: